Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 One of the reasons MarCELL can remain affordable is because they’re a US-based and manufactured company, so they aren’t impacted by tariffs.

-If you’re a seasonal traveler, month-to-month subscriptions are $15/mo, or $11.95/mo with a minimum of 4 months.
-However, if you need an annual plan they offer a discounted rate of $8.25/mp (billed annually at $99.)
+If you’re a seasonal traveler, month-to-month subscriptions are $14.95/mo, or $11.95/mo with a minimum of 4 months.
+However, if you need year-round alerts they offer a discounted rate of $8.25/mo (billed annually at $99.)

 One nice feature of the MarCELL RV temperature monitor is that you can choose whether to connect to Verizon or AT&T cellular networks, depending on which device you buy.

 For US travel, I find that AT&T has better connection in remote areas.
-The AT&T model will also work in Canada and Mexico.
-Unfortunately, the Verizon model will not.

 MarCELL pet monitor also offers a unique option Necto and Waggle do not.
 They call it SPuck, and it’s a water leak monitor.
 It’s perfect for plumbing cabinets you rarely access and can alert you to a leak before it becomes a bigger problem.